-Discussion of findings:
+4. Discussion of the findings

-Based on SEM testing, the findings identify five key factors that affected the creative innovation and competitive capacity at small and medium enterprises, with sig.
+Based on SEM testing, the findings identify five key factors that affect creative innovation and competitive capacity at SME, with a sig.
 0.05.
-Research results showed the structural path coefficients from the SEM model, which assesses the relationships between financial resources (FR), human resources (HR), technology and digital infrastructure (TI), Corporate governance and innovation strategy (CG), policy and legal environment (PL), creative innovation (CI), and competitive capacity (CC).
-The authors have the following discussions synchronously implemented:
+The structural path coefficients from the SEM model, which assesses the relationships between financial resources (FR), human resources (HR), technology and digital infrastructure (TI), corporate governance and innovation strategy (CG), policy and legal environment (PL), creative innovation (CI), and competitive capacity (CC), were obtained.
+The authors have synchronously implemented the following discussions: